-The IPEV guidelines describe a range of valuation techniques, as described in the "financial instruments" section on page 79.
+The IPEV guidelines describe a range of valuation techniques, as described in the "financial instruments" section.

 The estimates are under continuous review with particular attention paid to the carrying value of the investments.
 The process of estimation is also affected by the determination of fair value hierarchy described in note 7 to the financial statements.